ghostnetic/azure-resume/README.md

 ## Key Achievements

-- Proficient handling of **Azure Storage** and **Azure CDN** for robust and secure hosting and content delivery.
-- Advanced infrastructure management and modification using **Terraform**.
-- Continuous and reliable updates through **GitHub Actions**.
-- Effective deployment and security of an **Nginx server**, ensuring optimal content delivery and security measures.

-This project showcases my dedication and skills in developing and deploying sophisticated cloud-based solutions, with a focus on secure, scalable, and efficient architectures.
+- Demonstrated expertise in implementing security best practices across all layers of the application, from network to application level.
+- Showcased proficiency in utilizing Azure security features to build a robust and secure platform.
+- Emphasized the importance of automation and IaC in achieving consistent and reliable security configurations.

+This project highlights my commitment to building secure and trustworthy cloud-based solutions by leveraging industry best practices and advanced security technologies.